 The TPO Score is a market profile dashboard.
 My favorite part about the TPO Score are the labels.
 The labels show who is in control, buyers or sellers, and also who is off sides.
 My go to periods in the TPO Score are the monthly and hourly.
 Monthly setting shows the longer term balance.
 Hourly setting shows the very near term balance.

 My favorite part about the TPO Score are the labels.
 The labels show who is in control, buyers or sellers, and also who is off sides.
 My go to periods in the TPO Score are the monthly and daily.
 Monthly setting shows the longer term balance.
 Daily setting shows the very near term balance.

 *Stock, options, and futures trading involves substantial risk of loss and is not suitable for everyone.
 All trading strategies are to be used at your own risk.
 Trading in a live market is very risky and you may sustain losses that are greater than the amount you deposited into your account.
 All output from these tools are for informational and educational purposes only.
 These indicators do not generate buy and sell signals.
 This is not an investment recommendation or advice, and should not be relied upon in making the decision to buy or sell a security or pursue a particular investment strategy.
-All sales are final when delivery is complete.
+All sales are final.

 *Futures and forex trading contains substantial risk and is not for every investor.
 An investor could potentially lose all or more than the initial investment.
 Risk capital is money that can be lost without jeopardizing ones’ financial security or life style.
 Only risk capital should be used for trading and only those with sufficient risk capital should consider trading.
 Past performance is not necessarily indicative of future results.
 You should not engage in trading unless you fully understand the nature of the transactions you are making.
 This documentation / website is not final.